Quality Settings

 Be aware of these common pitfalls:

-- Not testing with different screen sizes
+- Not testing with different websites before batch processing

-- Forgetting to check the final output
+- Forgetting to check the final output quality